project-forth-works/project-forth-works/Programming-Pearls/condicompi/README.md

 So the length is appropriate as the condition value that can be passed to `[IF]` (being 0 in the one case not zero in the other).
 Line 11 invokes `[IF]`.
 As it is an immediate word and we don't want to execute it while defining `[IF` but later, when `[IF` is executed itself, we need to `POSTPONE` its execution.

+As `[IF` parses the input stream for the variant symbols it can be use outside and inside definitions alike.
+It thus avoids the above mentioned drawback of `[IF]`.

 That's it the ICE principle in action: A nice custom syntax that allows for a concise notation.

 ---